 Skirt along the right-hand side of the field to the opposite corner.
 Cross the gravel track and follow the footpath along the field boundary.
 Follow the path over the river Ray and turn right at the arrow with the field boundary and river on your right-hand side.

 At the end of the field turn left keeping the field boundary to your right-hand side.
 Follow the path along the field boundary bearing right before a concrete storage structure onto a track.
 Where the track meets houses, follow the footpath arrow left along a path between hedges.
-Turn right at the arrow just before a house with green gates following the path to Noke and St Giles Church: Stop 6.
+Turn right at the arrow just before a house with green gates following the path to Noke and St Giles Church.

 Turn left onto the road and follow it through Noke until the end of the village.